danplubell/yaml-examples/README.md

 yaml-examples
 =============

-Toy examples of the use of Data.Yaml from the yaml package.
+Toy Haskell examples of the use of Data.Yaml from the yaml package.